rpgjs/rpgjs-documentation/docs/guide/unit-test.md

 1. Wrap your server class with the `testing()` function.
 It will allow you to emulate a client.
 2. Create a client
 3. Using the [RpgWorld class](/classes/world.html), retrieve the player according to his identifier
+4. Add the `clear()` function in `afterEach` to empty the cards and players in memory, and start from 0 for the next test

 You can make tests !